AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 You create an illusion that moves, acts and copies sounds — up to size 5 in any direction, appearing as anything you want.
 It is not physically there: it cannot impede movement or serve as solid cover (but blocks line of sight and works as **abstract cover**).
 You may command it to move at the end of each of your turns.
 A creature with a **d12 in intellect** sees through it automatically; anyone else may spend a move on an intellect check — **3 or more successes** reveal the illusion.

-##### Land of illusion

-*Legendary · 2 mana every round the spell is active · 1 move · 1 round(special)*

-You unleash the ultimate fabrication of reality around you.
-You can fully manifest and construct anything in a 2km  radius around you.
-The constructs make sound, can move perfectly according to pre-set commands that can be changed at any moment, and are completely intangible.
-A creature can pass through these illusions with no resistance, and can conclude they are not real as a result, but cannot roll to determine if the illusion is real.
-Your illusions cannot physically interact with anything, and at the end of every round, you may expend **1 move** to extend the spell’s duration by **1 round**(15 seconds).

 ##### Partial invisibility